thinhhoang95/thinhhoang95.github.io/index.md

 ## Research Interests
 My doctoral dissertation focused on function approximations and signal processing, specifically applied to vehicle trajectory data.
 I've also explored sparse optimization, large language models, and theoretical reinforcement learning.

-For the moment, I'm current working on the [SESAR's DeepFlow Project](https://www.sesarju.eu/news/eur-26-million-investment-sesar-ju-unveils-new-projects-smarter-air-traffic-management).
+For the moment, I'm current working on the [SESAR's DeepFlow Project](https://www.sesarju.eu/news/eur-26-million-investment-sesar-ju-unveils-new-projects-smarter-air-traffic-management) under guidance of Pr.
+Daniel DELAHAYE.
 Our aim is to develop a transparent and interpretable machine learning method to enhance air traffic management.

 # Highlight Work